heinrich-ulbricht/teasm-companion/README.md

 | DebugClearLocalCacheOnStart | boolean | Clear the local cache on start; note: after application updates the cache is cleared automatically | false
 | LogLevel | text; one of "Debug" or "Information" | How much information do you want to see in the console and log files? | "Debug"

-Again, the IMAP configuration is the most important that must be set.
+Again, the IMAP configuration is the most important one.

 ## Logging